zwhitehouse/mod-0-problem-solving/README.md

 1. Start with an array of strings.
 Print only the words that include the letter combination "ing".
 1. Start with an array of travel destinations.
 Print every travel destination in alphabetical order embedded in a sentence using string interpolation.
 For example, if the destination is "New York City", print something like "The next place I want to visit is New York City!"
 1. Given a sentence with only lowercase letters, print the same sentence with the first letter of every word capitalized.
 For example, if you were given "Turing is the best", return "Turing Is The Best" instead!

-### Submission
-After you've committed and pushed your work back up to your copy of this repository, submit the repo link using the submission form.